 Patterson, D., 2011.
 The Holocene history of Pinus sylvestris woodland in the Mar Lodge Estate, Cairngorms, Eastern Scotland, Doctoral Thesis, University of Stirling.
-[Example of the detailed information on ecological history and dynamics of changes in distribution of pines gained by survey of pollen, stumps and other semi-fossils.]
+[Detailed information on ecological history and dynamics of changes in distribution of pines gained by survey of pollen, stumps and other semi-fossils.]